-The original enquiry by the CFTC into the practices of the CME in 1989 focused on the issue of the direction of dual traders' personal trades vis-à-vis the direction of their customers' trades.
-In the same spirit, we too investigate the direction of a dual trader's personal trades in relation to her customers' trades as follows.
-We define, DT CTI 1 signed order flow, as the difference between a dual trader's buy volume and her sale volume on personal account in time interval t, and use it to represent liquidity supplied by the dual trader.
-Signed order flow rest market is the difference between (a) the remaining CTI 1 buy (excluding CTI 1 buy trades made by the dual trader of interest) and all CTI 4 buy trades, and (b) the remaining CTI 1 sale (excluding CTI 1 sale trades made by the dual trader of interest) and all CTI 4 sale trades in time interval t.
-In essence, signed order flow rest market captures the demand for liquidity by the remaining traders on the market in time interval t.
+The original enquiry by the CFTC into the practices at the CME in 1989 focused on the issue of the direction of dual traders' personal trades vis-à-vis the direction of their customers' trades.
+In the same spirit, we too investigate the direction of a dual trader's personal trades in relation to trades of other market participants as follows.
+We define, other personal netbuy as the difference between (a) the remaining CTI 1 buy trades (excluding CTI 1 buy trades made by the dual trader of interest), and (b) the remaining CTI 1 sell trades (excluding CTI 1 sell trades made by the dual trader of interest) in time interval t.
+House netbuy is defined as the difference between all CTI 2 buy and all CTI 2 sell trades on house account in time interval t.
+In essence, personal netbuy (defined in Section 4.1) represents liquidity supplied by the dual trader, while house netbuy, member netbuy (defined in Section 4.5) and customer netbuy (defined in Section 4.1) capture the demand for liquidity by market participants, other than dual traders, in time interval t.
+By decomposing order flow into its separate components, as above, we are able to isolate the liquidity-supplying role of dual traders.